 Two dear friends picked me up.
 I will never forget how they listened to me crying over Skype and repeating the same storyline over and over again.
 I feel forever grateful for the support from Deirdre Breakenridge and Zala Bricelj.

-What are your “5 Leadership Lessons I Learned From My Experience” and why? 🖐🏼
+Five Leadership Lessons I Learned From My Experience? ??

 - Choose your network wisely.
 I never understand why women would trash other women.
 I am a female entrepreneur and I am also a woman of color.
 It means the world to me that I support other women who are doing good work and bringing positive changes to our society.
 I make an effort to connect with those who believe in me yet push me to go further in life.
 Always remember that your network is your net worth.